Finance | Insurance

 Principle 1

-Signatories will measure the carbon intensity of their shipping portfolios on an annual basis and assess their climate alignment relative to established decarbonization trajectories.
-This assessment is based on a robust industry-appropriate methodology.
+Signatories will measure the emission intensity of their shipping portfolios on an annual basis and assess their climate alignment relative to established decarbonisation trajectories.
+This assessment is based on a robust industry-appropriate methodology outlined in the Technical Guidance.

 Learn more